 Elizabeth Flint died in March of 1889.
-David Flint continued to live at 360 Commonwealth, remarrying in June of 1891 to Dr. Almena Jane (Guptill) Baker, a homeopathic physician and widow of Edward A. Baker, a jeweler, who had died in June of 1889.
+David Flint continued to live at 360 Commonwealth, remarrying in June of 1891 to Dr. Almena Jane (Guptill) Baker.
+She was a homeopathic physician and the widow of Edward A. Baker, a jeweler, who had died in June of 1889.

 David Flint died in July of 1903, and Almena Flint moved soon thereafter to the Hotel Somerset.

-By 1905, 360 Commonwealth was the home and medical offices of Dr. James D. Robertson, a physician.
+On September 1, 1904, 360 Commonwealth was purchased from David Flint’s estate by Dr. James D. Robertson, a physician.
 He previously had lived and maintained his office at 200 St. Botolph.
 He married in June of 1905 to Frances J. (Greenhalge) Ross, the widow of John Ross.

 In January of 1975, he applied for permission to legalize the occupancy of 360 Commonwealth as ten apartments, which he stated had been the existing condition for a “great many years.”
 The application was denied but his appeal was granted by the Board of Appeal.
 However, he subsequently abandoned the permit.